otto-link/Meanderize/README.md

 # Meanderize
-A python script to demonstrate how to mimic river meanders and oxbows formation
+A python script to demonstrate how to mimic river meanders and oxbows formation.

 Greatly inspired by https://rarevolume.com/work/meander/.